OOW/dispersion-calculator/README.md

 in the file inst/dispersion-calculator-app/global.r.
 The function `getSecondMoments` calculates the average second moments for each axis.
 The function `make.plot` takes these average second moments, calculates their corresponding dispersion rates, then outputs the plot.

+For a detailed explation of the methodology, please visit the [project homepage](http://oow.github.io/dispersion-calculator/).